docker/awesome-compose/localstack/README.md

 docker compose up -d
 ```

-It will execute the script `setup-resources.sh` to setup the resources.
+It will execute the scripts located in the `init.d/` folder to bootstrap the resources.

 ## Resources